-Director – Gavin Millar, Screenplay – Dennis Potter, Producers – Rick McCallum & Kenneth Trodd, Photography – Billy Williams, Music – Max Harris & Stanley Myers, Creatures – The Henson Creature Organisation (Supervisor – Lyle Conway), Production Design – Roger Hall.
-Production Company – Thorn EMI
+Director – Gavin Millar, Screenplay – Dennis Potter, Producers – Rick McCallum & Kenith Trodd, Photography – Billy Williams, Music – Max Harris & Stanley Myers, Creatures – The Henson Creature Organisation (Supervisor – Lyle Conway), Production Design – Roger Hall.
+Production Company – Thorn EMI.

 Coral Browne (Alice Hargreaves), Peter Gallagher (John Dolan), Nicola Cowper (Lucy), Amelia Shankley (Young Alice), Ian Holm (Reverend Charles Dodgson/Lewis Carroll), Jane Asher (Mrs Liddell)